 How to Invest Your Money Wisely

-Investing and growing your wealth is of course a long-term game.
+Investing and growing your wealth is, of course, a long-term game.
 To improve your chances of winning at this game you need to start investing as early as possible for an extended period of time.
 Moreover, sound investments are diversified investments.
-Putting all your eggs into one basket rarely pays off in the long-run.
+Putting all your eggs in one basket rarely pays off in the long-run.

 Sound investing also requires tracking your progress and having the courage to alter your approach when circumstances change.
 This is not always easy to do, especially not for the inexperienced investor.
 As such, it’s of value to have a mentor who can help show you the ropes and guide you through this process.